Travis Jankowski Player Props: Rangers vs. Angels

 Travis Jankowski At The Plate

-- Jankowski has four doubles, a triple and seven walks while batting .279.
+- Jankowski is batting .303 with five doubles, a triple and seven walks.

-- In 52.2% of his games this season (12 of 23), Jankowski has picked up at least one hit, and in four of those games (17.4%) he recorded more than one.
+- Jankowski has picked up a hit in 13 of 24 games this season, with multiple hits five times.

-- In 23 games played this season, he has not hit a long ball.
+- In 24 games played this season, he has not hit a home run.

-- In six games this season, Jankowski has picked up an RBI, with more than one RBI once.
+- In seven games this year (29.2%), Jankowski has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 10 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.